tanveery/recaptcha-net/README.md

     <li>One of the most well-documented reCAPTCHA libraries in the open source community.</li>
 </ul>
 <h2>API Support</h2>
 <p>The library supports Google's reCATPCAH API version 1 and version 2 in a seamless fashion.
-To switch between the two APIs, all you need is to set 1 or 2 as a value to the recaptchaApiVersion app settings key..</p>
+To switch between the two APIs, all you need is to set <code>1</code> or <code>2</code> as a value to the <code>recaptchaApiVersion</code> app settings key.</p>
-<h2>Creating a reCAPTCHA Key</h2>
+<h2>Creating a reCAPTCHA API Key</h2>
-<p>Before you can use reCAPTCHA in your web application, you must first create a reCAPTCHA key (a pair of public and private keys).
-Creating reCAPTCHA key is very straight-forward.
+<p>Before you can use reCAPTCHA in your web application, you must first create a reCAPTCHA API key (a pair of public and private keys).
+Creating reCAPTCHA API key is very straight-forward.
 The following are the steps:</p>
 <ol>
     <li>Go to the Google's <a href="https://www.google.com/recaptcha" target="_blank">reCAPTCHA</a> site.</li>
     <li>Click on the <strong>Get reCAPTCHA</strong> button.
 You will be required to login with your Google account.</li>
-    <li>Enter a label for this reCAPTCHA and the domain of your web application.
-You can enter more than one domain if you want to.</li>
+    <li>Under the <strong>Register a new site</strong> section, enter a label and the domain of your web application.
+You can enter more than one domain if you want to.
+Optionally, you can add one more owners of this new reCAPTCHA API key.</li>
+    <li>Click on the <strong>Register</strong> button.
-    <li>Expand <strong>Keys</strong> under the <strong>Adding reCAPTCHA to your site</strong> section.
-Note down your <strong>Site Key</strong> and <strong>Secret Key</strong>.</li>
+    <li>Under the <strong>Adding reCAPTCHA to your site</strong> section, take note of your <strong>Site Key</strong> and <strong>Secret Key</strong> which you would need to specify in your application's web.config file.</li>
 </ol>
 <h2>Installation</h2>
 <h3>reCAPTCHA Nuget Package</h3>